Youssef080808/Telegram-py-bot/README.md

 The configuration provisions:

-- **A security group** allowing inbound SSH (TCP/22) from a single `/32` address only, with unrestricted egress so the instance can reach the Telegram API, GitHub Container Registry, and the Planet Python feed.
-Security groups are stateful, so no inbound rules are needed for responses to the bot's own outbound requests.
+- **A security group** allowing inbound SSH (TCP/22) from a single `/32` address only, with unrestricted egress so the instance can reach the Telegram API, GitHub Container Registry, AWS Systems Manager, and the Planet Python feed.
+Security groups are stateful, so no inbound rules are needed for responses to the instance's own outbound requests.
 - **A `t3.micro` EC2 instance** running Amazon Linux 2023, attached to that security group and using an existing EC2 key pair for SSH access.
+- **An IAM role and instance profile** granting the SSM Agent the permissions it needs.
+Because this is a role rather than a user, AWS delivers rotating temporary credentials to the instance automatically — no access key is ever written to the server.
-- **A `user_data` startup script** that runs as root on first boot: it installs and enables Docker, creates the data directory, and starts the bot container with a restart policy.
+- **A `user_data` startup script** that runs as root on first boot: it installs and enables Docker, creates the data directory, writes the bot token to a root-only environment file, and starts the container with a restart policy.
 The instance therefore comes up fully configured with no manual steps.

-The instance references the security group by attribute (`aws_security_group.bot_sg.id`) rather than by a hardcoded ID, so Terraform resolves the dependency order automatically and creates the security group first. `user_data_replace_on_change = true` is set so that editing the startup script forces instance replacement — otherwise the new script would be stored but never executed, since `user_data` only runs on first boot.
+The instance references the security group and instance profile by attribute rather than by hardcoded IDs, so Terraform resolves the dependency order automatically. `user_data_replace_on_change = true` is set so that editing the startup script forces instance replacement — otherwise the new script would be stored but never executed, since `user_data` only runs on first boot.

 ### Secrets